Code-Institute-Submissions/oonyekpe-dogs-in-the-hood_MayResub/README.md

 ![image](https://user-images.githubusercontent.com/68662449/163660765-88441522-891e-4ad2-934e-bcfe870cdd58.png)

-* User presented with a list of days to choose from in the week, and then a list of people available to walk their dog on the selected day:
+* Show user a list of days to choose from in the week, and then a list of people available to walk their dog on a selected day:

 ![image](https://user-images.githubusercontent.com/68662449/163660907-03be46e4-4696-4b60-8b43-d3a25303290a.png)

-* User receives confirmation of all their selected bookings and the remainder availability they still have for the week:
+* Display confirmation of a selected booking and the remainder availability for the week:

 ![image](https://user-images.githubusercontent.com/68662449/163661161-fe5163d8-4d70-4e9b-94e9-4155eaace256.png)